-Whether it’s by the fire with a hot chocolate beside you, or sitting on a park bench with leaves falling around you, it’s always good to have a book in hand.
+Whether it’s by the fire with a hot chocolate beside you or sitting on a park bench with leaves falling around you, it’s always good to have a book in hand.
 But sometimes it can be hard to decide.
 There’s no limit to what you can read in which season, but here’s a list of some that might make you feel a special type of way if you’re unsure what to crack open as it gets colder outside.
+Here are 7 books Taleteller would recommend to read in this Autumn!

 The fall is a time of one season dying and shifting into a new season to start the ecosystem’s cycle again.
 In times like this it is good to recognize things in your life you want to change.
 Fahrenheit 451 is about Guy Montag, a firefighter tasked with burning houses containing illegal books, and his questioning of why and if what he’s doing has a justworthy purpose.
 It’s a book about questioning your world and becoming what you believe in, and helps you rekindle an appreciation for the stories we tell and share with others.